flintlib/arb/doc/source/fmpr.rst

     If passed as the precision parameter to a function, indicates that no rounding is to be performed.
-This must only be used when it is known that the result of the operation can be represented exactly and fits in memory (the typical use case is working with values small integers).
+This must only be used when it is known that the result of the operation can be represented exactly and fits in memory (the typical use case is working small integer values).
     Note that, for example, adding two numbers whose exponents are far apart can easily produce an exact result that is far too large to store in memory.